tremor-rs/tremor-www/docs/reference/connectors/cb.md

   with
     codec = "json",		# Events are line delimited JSON config = {
-      "path": "in.json",	# File from which to replay events "timeout": nanos::from_seconds(1)
+      "paths": ["in.json"],	# Files from which to replay events "timeout": nanos::from_seconds(1)
     }
   end;